chumbacash/learn-python/README.md

 # learn-python
-This is just a demo for me learning python
+This is just a resource for me to learn Python, Numpy, pandas, SQL, Matplotlib, and TensorFlow